merijndejonge/OidcTemplate/README.md

 cd src\OidcTemplate.Api && dotnet run
 cd src\OidcTemplate.Client && dotnet run
 ```
-You cna now access the application by navigating to http://localhost:5002 in your web browser.
+You can now access the application by navigating to http://localhost:5002 in your web browser.

 This will redirect you to the login page of your IdentityServer4 token server at http://localhost:5000.
 Here you first need to create an account.
 After crfeating an account you are redirected back to http://localhost:5002.
 If you then click on the `Fetch data` tab, a request is made to the SampleDataController WebApi that is running at http://localhost:5001.
 This service consumes the provided access token that you received when logging in.
 Only with this valid access token, the service will execute and provide you with weather forecast data.